State of Oregon

 Adele Pham

-Adele Free Pham is an activist and filmmaker with experience in all aspects of documentary production.
-Her feature documentary Nailed It which presents the genesis and culture of the Vietnamese nail salon industry, broadcast nationally on PBS in May 2019, and is the highest streamed film of the America Reframed series.
-Her next feature State of Oregon Show more investigates the murder of Larnell Bruce Jr. by a white supremacist in 2016, connecting to Oregon'ss founding as a white homeland state.
-She directed a short by the same name produced by Field Of Vision, which has been viewed over 187k times on social media.
-Show less
+Adele Free Pham is an activist and filmmaker.
+Her feature documentary, Nailed It, broadcast on PBS in 2019.
+Her next feature, State of Oregon, investigates the 2016 murder of Larnell Bruce Jr. by a white supremacist, linking to Oregon's founding as a white homeland state.
+She directed a short by the same name, produced by Field Of Vision.

 We fund untold stories for public media.